shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 ##	The Castle

-**Cornelius O’Callaghan** engaged John Nash to design Shanbally Castle, which was situated between the **Galtee Mountains** and the **Knockmealdown Mountains** in South Tipperary.
+**Cornelius O’Callaghan** engaged John Nash to design Shanbally Castle in 1810, which was situated between the **Galtee Mountains** and the **Knockmealdown Mountains** in South Tipperary.
 The castle and estate was the property of the Earls of Ormonde (the Butlers: a powerful Norman ruling family) and whose principal residence was [**Kilkenny Castle**](https://kilkennycastle.ie/).

 The Estate comprised of 600 acres of farmland and 400 acres of woodland.
 The estate also included the estate manager’s house, and three houses which were known as *‘lodges’*, and these were occupied by caretakers.
 There was *Finn’s lodge*; *Carey’s lodge,* and *Norris’s lodge*, and the whole estate was surrounded by a high stone wall, which was known by the local people as the *‘demesne wall’*.